chemoish/react-universal-tutorial/README.md

 ## Summary

-Here are a summary of starter kits and documentation I went through when deciphering this puzzle.
+Here is a summary of starter kits and documentation I went through when deciphering this puzzle.

 **NOTE:** May become instantaneously out of date.<sup>3.</sup>